Mehmet Ali Ağca: Grey Wolves involvement

 After training, Ağca went to work for the ultranationalist Turkish organization Grey Wolves.
 On 1 February 1979, in Istanbul, under orders from the Grey Wolves, he murdered Abdi İpekçi, editor of the major Turkish newspaper Milliyet.
-After being denounced by an informant, he was caught and sentenced to life in prison.
-After serving six months, he escaped with the help of Abdullah Çatlı, second-in-command of the Grey Wolves, and fled to Bulgaria, which was a base of operations for the Turkish mafia.
+After being denounced by an informant, he was caught on 25 June 1979 and sentenced to life in prison.
+On 25 November 1979, after serving five months, he escaped with the help of Abdullah Çatlı, second-in-command of the Grey Wolves, and fled to Bulgaria, which was a base of operations for the Turkish mafia.
 According to investigative journalist Lucy Komisar, Ağca had worked on İpekçi's assassination with Çatlı, who then reportedly helped organize Ağca's escape from an Istanbul military prison.
 According to Komisar, some have suggested Çatlı was even involved in the Pope's assassination attempt.
 According to Reuters, Ağca had escaped with suspected help from sympathizers in the security services.
-Komisar added that at the scene of the Mercedes-Benz crash where Çatlı died, he was found with a passport under the name of "Mehmet Özbay" — an alias also used by Ağca.
+Komisar added that at the scene of the Mercedes-Benz crash where Çatlı died, he was found with a passport under the name of "Mehmet Özbay" – an alias also used by Ağca.